In this article, we discuss the most important types of lighting and some common lighting techniques used in every hotel.

 Task Lighting

 The goal of task lighting is to highlight a specific section or working area and provide better illumination and visibility.
-While the ambient light is used for uniform illumination of the entire area, task lighting is only deployed in select areas.
-Thus you will often see task lighting used in conjunction with ambient lighting to get the best of both worlds.
+While ambient light is used to uniformly illuminate the entire area, task lighting is only deployed in select areas.
+Thus, you will often see task lighting used in conjunction with ambient lighting to get the best of both worlds.

 Accent Lighting